javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 on this article I'll complement such information with https and automatic ssl certification renewal.

-If you pretend to read this howto you **need** to get familiar with the previous one since I'll build upon it.
-Ok, ready?, let's recapitulate:
+If you'll continue reading this you **need** to get familiar with the previous one since I'll build upon it.
+OK, ready?, let's recapitulate:

 ## Diagram and Folder Structure

 **[![](/assets/img/traefik-docker-compose.png)](/assets/img/traefik-docker-compose.png)**

+Traefik will recieve all requests and will send them to different containers depending the domain/subdomains, in the process it'll provide ssl termination for our users and dockerized applications, those certifications will be autorenewed every 2/3 months and won't require any manual step, cool!

     ┬
     ├── multisite (traefik)